4383/4383.github.io/_posts/2019-2-6-resize-linux-logical-volume.markdown

 categories: [virtualization, linux, file system, logical, volume, environment]
 ---
 ## Introduction
-Sometimes your machine was already setup at start and the standard configuration doesn't to your needs.
-For some particular reasons It's can be really useful to resize your some parts of your mounts.
+Sometimes your machine is already settled at start and the standard configuration doesn't reach to your needs.
+For some particular reasons you would need to resize your mounting points.

-By example a personal use case for me is [to use infrared to deploy openstack on an hypervisor]({% post_url 2019-2-5-prepare-environment-to-use-red-hat-infrared %}).
+By example, my goal is [to use infrared to deploy openstack on my personal hypervisor]({% post_url 2019-2-5-prepare-environment-to-use-red-hat-infrared %}).
-Infrared need to create vms and by default it use the root user to setup hypervor with the virsh plugin.
-My default hypervisor is not enough to create my topology (vms) so I need to resize my file system.
+Infrared create VMs and by default it use the root user to setup hypervor with the virsh plugin.
+My hypervisor by default haven't enough space to create my topology (VMs) so I need to resize my file system.

-By default my hypervisor have 50G availables for the `/` and 877G availables for the `/home`:
+By default my hypervisor only have 50G availables for the `/` and 877G availables for the `/home`:
 ```shell
 # df -h
 File system                     Size    Used Available Use% Mounted on